 All current and future programmes which form part of the NHS Digital Academy model are committed to taking a more inclusive recruitment approach, ensuring those from underrepresented groups have the best chance of making a successful application.

-Our ambition is to be guided by initiatives which encourage a diverse range of individuals to both apply and be successful in securing a place on the Digital Health Leadership Programme.
-Regular updates on any additional initiatives and their impacts will be made available on this website.
+We take an iterative approach to developing our processes, guided by evidence, and introducing initiatives which aim to encourage a diverse range of individuals to both apply and be successful in securing a place on the Digital Health Leadership Programme.